Big News: our new geo-distributed architecture speeds up A/B test loading times by 7x

 Why is it important that content is delivered from the nearest location?

 This part has to do with the formula Time = Distance / Speed.
 Speed remaining constant, time increases with increased distances.
 (This is called latency in technical terms; a general rule of thumb: lower latency means faster loading).
 Until a few days ago, all the VWO dynamic content servers were located in a top secret location in the US.
 (Well, it’s not really top secret if you can guess the location from the map!)

-This meant that all requests for VWO code went to the servers in the US.
+This meant that all requests for the VWO Smartcode went to the servers in the US.
 Obviously, while that worked well for our customers there, it could have been better for those located in other parts of the world.

 So, how did we reduce overall global latency by more than 200ms?

 We went out and distributed our servers in a total of five locations: Singapore, Amsterdam, Germany, US East Coast and US West Coast (click image to see larger version).